qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 | **High** | "Give me more visuals, but respect FPS" | 3080+ / 7800+ GPUs | 🔧 Slight drop from vanilla | 🔥 Max fidelity with smart trade-offs |
 | **Insane** | "Do it 😎" | RTX 4090 / bleeding edge builds | 🎯 60–80+ FPS on ultra rigs | 💎 Highest possible RT/PT visuals, minimal noise |

-- Pair this with `ReLUX`, `Nova LUT`, and `Ultra Fog` to create a fully immersive, cinematic Night City experience that suits *your* machine and style.

 ---

 ## 🧩 Quality of Life